-So he notices the fantastic system failures: "when the first JPEGs popped up on websites, it wasn't unusual for a picture to be only partially displayed.
-Sometimes, this happened to produce strange distortions in the image. (...)
-Every now and then, the image would totally turn into an abstract composition with amazing colors."[5]
-Consequently, these fluctuations of display reveal a prodigiously fertile field of investigation: recoding the visualization.
+The more the calculation had to make do with little, the more it quantified its freedom".[5]
+Consequently, these fluctuations of display unveil the unstable functioning of digital network technologies and a latent visual material; but they reveal above all a prodigiously fertile field of investigation: recoding the visualization.
+If this instability has gradually become imperceptible in the 2000's with the increased robustness and technological performances (tubes and computers), the material reality of signals' circulation and their processing through the network remains.
 Finally, the web can be defined by the coexistence of places, bodies, machines, protocols and programs interacting in complex ways as an evolving ecosystem.
-Thus, a device aimed at transforming models could be designed (model meaning both the person the artist reproduces with forms and images and the coded reduction), as GIF or JPEG sequences animated on a website.
+Thus, a device aimed at transforming models could be designed (model meaning both the person the artist reproduces with forms and images and the coded reduction), as GIF sequences (at the very beginning of the web, then JPEG) animated on a website.
 Since the parameters involved in the visualization of these sequences are renewed at each connection, Perconte knows these metamorphosis will be unlimited and give birth to n bodies [corps]).
-This research allowed Perconte to establish, by 1996, a stable platform aimed at recoding the visualization within the web to ultimately break the limitations of the model's code into which the digital signal is reduced.
+As sophisticated as it is intuitive, this research allowed Perconte to establish, by 1996, a stable platform aimed at recoding the visualization within the web, from which he will grow ecosystems that will then become more complex and adaptable to the evolution of technologies, to ultimately break the limitations of the model's code into which the digital signal is reduced.